gohanko/university-projects/README.md

 # oop-example
-A simple example of object oriented progamming in Java.
+A simple example of object oriented programming in Java.

 The OOP concepts implemented includes: